Giants Team | New York Giants – Giants.com

 Prior to moving to Buffalo, Schoen spent most of the previous decade in the Dolphins' front office, including the last three years as the team's director of player personnel.

-Schoen's first year in Miami was 2008, when he began a five-year stint as one of the Dolphins' national scouts.
+Schoen's first year in Miami was 2008 when he began a five-year stint as one of the Dolphins' national scouts.
 In the first three of those years, he worked under Giants two-time Super Bowl-winning coach and Pro Football Hall of Famer Bill Parcells, then the team's executive vice president of football operations.

 In 2013, Schoen was promoted to assistant director of college scouting.
 He led Miami's preparation, assessment and acquisition of potential professional and collegiate free agents.
 Schoen was heavily involved in Miami's NFL draft preparations, including evaluation and draft board construction while also serving as a key liaison between the coaching staff and personnel staff.

 A native of Elkhart, Indiana, Schoen graduated from DePauw University in 2001 with a communications degree.
-He was a quarterback as a freshman and wide receiver his final three years, serving as a captain during his senior season.
+He was a quarterback as a freshman and a wide receiver in his final three years, serving as a captain during his senior season.

 Schoen and his wife, Marie, have three children, daughters Sydney and Harper Grace and son Carson.